LibreTranslate/LibreTranslate/README.md

 | --disable-files-translation | Disable files translation                                                                                   | `false`    | LT_DISABLE_FILES_TRANSLATION |
 | --disable-web-ui            | Disable web ui                                                                                              | `false`    | LT_DISABLE_WEB_UI            |

-Note that each argument has an equivalent env. variable that can be used instead.
-The env. variables overwrite the default values but have lower priority than the command aguments.
-They are particularly useful if used with Docker.
-Their name is the upper-snake case of the command arguments' ones, with a `LT` prefix.
+Note that each argument has an equivalent environment variable that can be used instead.
+The env. variables overwrite the default values but have lower priority than the command aguments and are particularly useful if used with Docker.
+The environment variable names are the upper-snake-case of the equivalent command argument's name with a `LT` prefix.

-## Run with Gunicorn
+## Run with WSGI and Gunicorn

 ```
 pip install gunicorn